 This was actually the one talk that I was able to listen to during the whole conference (aside from Fasano’s at the banquet).
-Dr. Pietzak’s talk was entitled “Life Lessons from Celiac Pediatrics” and followed along the lines of the book All I Really Need to Know I Learned in Kindergarten.
+Dr. Pietzak’s talk was entitled “Life Lessons from Celiac Pediatrics” and followed along the lines of the book All

 What was the first word you learned in kindergarten?
 Look.
 Look for Celiac Disease in its gastrointestinal forms (symptoms): diarrhea, nausea, vomiting, abdominal discomfort, gas, bloating, constipation, change in appetite; and extra-intestinal forms: short stature, osteoporosis, DH, delayed puberty, infertility (in both males and females), anemia, behavioral changes, seizures.
 Look for systemic complications like night blindness, low bone density, liver inflammation, skin rashes, kidney disease, infertility, and arthritis and joint pain.
 Iron deficiency anemia resistant to oral iron is the most common non-gi symptom in adults (according to some studies) and is often the first symptom.
 So look for the symptoms of iron deficiency anemia.
 She also said we should look for dental enamel defects, recurrent aphthous ulcers (in the mouth), other skin problems such as hair loss, and neurologic symptoms like ataxia, peripheral neuropathy, psychiatric symptoms (depression, schizophrenia), and seizures and intracranial calcifications.